barisarabasuren/url_shortener/README.md

 ### Installation

-To run the backend service you have to clone the repository:
+To run the frontend service you have to clone the repository:
 ```zsh
 git clone https://github.com/barisarabasuren/url_shortener
 cd ./urs_shortener